Understanding API Authentication Methods in PHP

 X-API-Key: sk_live_a1b2c3d4e5f6g7h8i9j0

-- Server-to-server communication: when two backend systems talk to each other and there is no browser involved.
+- Server-to-server communication: when two backend systems communicate and both are under your control.

-API keys are a poor choice when you need to identify individual users, when you need short-lived access without a backend session store, or when the key would be exposed in a browser where any user can read it.
-Storing API keys in client-side JavaScript or mobile app code that can be decompiled creates a significant security risk.
+API keys are a poor choice when you need to identify individual users, track session state, or grant short-lived access without a backend session store.
+Storing API keys in client-side JavaScript or mobile app code creates a significant risk because decompilation exposes the key to anyone who downloads your application.

-Session authentication uses a server-side session to track logged-in users.
+Session-based authentication uses server-side storage to track logged-in users.
 When a user submits credentials, the server validates them and stores a session identifier in a database or memory store.
-The server sends this identifier back to the client as a cookie.
-On every subsequent request, the browser automatically sends the cookie, and the server looks up the session to identify the user.
+This identifier is sent back to the browser as a cookie.
+On every subsequent request, the browser automatically sends the cookie, and the server looks up the session to identify the current user.

 session_start();